 Third Stream: For some models, third stream is not enabled by default.
-Check Enable Third Stream to enable the function.

-eMMC Protection: If you enable eMMC protection, the lifespan of the eMMC is displayed.
+You can check the checkbox of Enable Third Stream to reboot the system and enable the third stream. eMMC Protection: If you enable eMMC protection, the lifespan of the eMMC is displayed.